lurapozo/lurapozo.github.io/README.md

 [Repository](https://github.com/interpretapple-lab/xf-calc)

-A Natural Language Processing (NLP) calculator that uses multiple fuzzy number models to perform mathematical operations expressed in natural language.
+A Natural Language Processing (NLP) calculator that uses multiple fuzzy models to perform mathematical operations expressed in natural language.

 - Designed and implemented the core syntax parser that allows the calculator to understand mathematical operations expressed in natural language.
 - Developed a custom fuzzy logic module that improved calculation accuracy.
-- Collaborated with a team of 3 researchers to integrate 9 different fuzzy number models, expanding the calculator's versatility.
+- Collaborated with a team of 3 researchers to integrate 9 different fuzzy models, expanding the calculator's versatility.

 ### xsvm_ctx-lib